-15 Best Bikes To Ride After CBT Training in 2019
+15 Best Bikes To Ride After CBT Training

 After or even before taking your CBT licence, you will be considering what motorcycle you can or should purchase whilst riding on a CBT certificate.
 CBT Training typically takes only 1 day and you can then have the freedom of two wheels.

 As a CBT certificate holder, you will be restricted to the range of 50cc to 125cc sized motorbikes, scooters or mopeds.
 You will not be able to ride on motorways, carry passengers and will always need to display L-plates.
 This may not be cool, but it’s the law.

 If you are set on getting on two wheels the most exciting consideration is which bike you can ride on a CBT.
 As the largest training platform in the UK, our team at RideTo has put together our favourite 15 motorcycles that we want to be riding.

 The Honda MSX125 or you may have heard it referred to as the Grom.
 The Grom a US term used for describing a ‘young precocious surfer’ sums up the MSX pretty well.
 As one of the coolest 125’s available that doesn’t look like a learner bike, as a young new rider, it doesn’t get much better than the MSX.